estvita/opensips-ai-voice-connector-ce/docs/getting-started.md

 # AI Voice Connector - Community Edition - Getting Started

-The simplest way to get the project running is using the Docker Compose file found in the [docker/](docker) directory.
+The simplest way to get the project running is using the Docker Compose files found in the [examples/](../examples/) directory.
 In order to use it, you need to setup [Docker](https://www.docker.com/) on your host and then:

 * **Clone the repository**
 ``` shell